Skip to main content

 1. Click Run.

-CAUTION: Using an existing Warehouse may result in Shipyard processes contendending for resources.
+CAUTION: Using an existing Warehouse may result in Platform processes contendending for resources.

 1. Log into your Snowflake Account.